 One particular chapter deals with the effects of cannabis on muscle spasticity, citing two promising patient surveys:

 - In a 1982 survey of 43 people with spinal cord injuries, 50% of respondents reported that marijuana reduced muscle spasticity.

 - In a 1997 survey of 112 MS patients who use cannabis in conjunction with their therapy, 97% reported that cannabis improved spasticity, chronic pain, tremor, weight loss and other symptoms.
 (17)

 To further supplement these findings, I consulted Dr. Mechoulam’s (the man who basically discovered THC) paper called “Cannabinoids in health and disease”, which states that the combination of THC and CBD lowers the frequency and intensity of muscle spasms in MS patients.
 (18)

 Couple that with marijuana’s ability to reduce pain, and you have an organic supplement to MS therapy.

-Cannabis is useful as a short-term appetite booster tweet this
+Can act as a short-term appetite booster

 You probably heard (or experienced) the term munchies — you smoke some weed and then, all of a sudden, you feel like you could eat an elephant (not that you would, actually).